-To access a student's grades, log onto www.gcagators.org, click on the RenWeb icon on the right side of the screen.
-First-time users should download and follow instructions to register a login.
-In the event of a forgotten password, the parent or guardian should e-mail the webmaster (webmaster@gcagators.org).
+To access a student's grades, log onto www.gcagators.org, click on the FACTS Family icon at the top of the screen.
+First-time users should download and follow instructions to register a login (Technology Forms under the Parents menu).

-- Collegiate Academy students should monitor their homework and progress as well by creating their own student login for this purpose.
-Parents should not provide their own login or password for student use. - Graded papers are sent home on Mondays for the students in grades 1-5 and throughout the week for students in grades 6-12. - An instructor may require some assignments be signed by a parent and returned.
+• Collegiate Academy students should monitor their homework and progress as well by creating their own student login for this purpose.
+Parents should not provide their own login or password for student use.
+(Instructions for setting up Student accounts are also on the GCA website Parents/Technology Forms menu).

+• An instructor may require some assignments be signed by a parent and returned.
 Other work should be filed in the student's notebook.